twbs/bootstrap/site/content/docs/4.3/getting-started/theming.md

 We use the `escape-svg` function to escape the `<`, `>` and `#` characters for SVG background images.
 These characters need to be escaped to properly render the background images in IE.

-## Add and Subtract function
+## Add and Subtract functions

-We use the `add` and `subtract` functions instead of the CSS `calc` function.
-The primary purpose of these functions is to avoid errors when "unitless" 0 is given to the `calc` expression.
+We use the `add` and `subtract` functions to wrap the CSS `calc` function.
+The primary purpose of these functions is to avoid errors when a "unitless" `0` value is passed into a `calc` expression.
+Expressions like `calc(10px - 0)` will return an error in all browsers, despite being mathematically correct.

 Example where the calc is valid: